NeKzor/NeKzBot/doc/src/modules/admin.md

 |User Permissions|Manage Guild|
 |Lifetime|20 Seconds|

-## .pin.set.days
+## .pin.set.days <days_until_message_expires>

-Configures pin board setting for the amount of days until a message should be ignore for pinning.
+Configures pin board setting for the amount of days until a message should be ignored for pinning.

 |||
 |---|---|